dvadell/kantox-cashier/cashier/README.md

 ### Cashier.RulePlugin

-Each rule plugin implements the `Cashier.RulePlugin` behavior and processes cart items independently.
+Each rule plugin implements the `Cashier.RulePlugin` behaviour and processes cart items independently.
 The `RulesProcessor` queries only active rules that have registered plugins, optimizing database performance by filtering inactive or unsupported rules.
 Rules are applied sequentially based on their priority, allowing you to control the order of operations when multiple promotions affect the same products.
 The final cart includes all original items (marked with `source: :user`) plus any items added by rules (marked with `source: :rule`), such as free items from BOGO promotions.

-To add a new rule type, create a module that implements the `Cashier.RulePlugin` behavior with an `apply/2` function, then register it in your `config/config.exs` under the `:plugins` key.
+To add a new rule type, create a module that implements the `Cashier.RulePlugin` behaviour with an `apply/2` function, then register it in your `config/config.exs` under the `:plugins` key.
 The system automatically discovers and applies rules based on their `rule_type` field matching your plugin configuration.
 Rules can be activated, deactivated, or re-prioritized directly in the database without requiring application restarts.

 ### Available Rule Plugins